mayasharma2110/Name-the-element/README.md

 Expected - I expected the variables I saved (taken from user input on home page), to be available to use in the quiz.

-Testing - I tested this by logging the varaible values to the console and commenting out the below code which worked, however when the user was directed to the quiz page (below code was included out) these variables were lost.
+Testing - I tested this by logging the varaible values to the console and commenting out the below code which worked, however when the user was directed to the quiz page (below code was not commented out) these variables were lost.

 > document.getElementById("user-options").submit();